richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 AVS SDK supports 3 major capabilities:

-      1. SpeechSynthesizer
+      1. SpeechSynthesizer for dialog/speech/user-interaction directives
-      2. AudioPlayer
-      3. AlertTimer
+      2. Alerts for timer directives
+      3. AudioPlayer for content/music/play directives

 Currently, only SpeechSynthesizer audio data stream is hooked.
 To support AudioPlayer and AlertsTimer, more modifications will be necessary, including persistent connection, MPEG decoding, etc.

 ### RPI Alexa AVS SDK modifications